 What Types of Mortgages Do You Offer?

 The first step to taking out a loan is determining which one is best for you.
-Mortgage lenders often offer several types of loans, including fixed-rate mortgages, adjustable-rate mortgages, and FHA loans.
+A mortgage broker tarneit, or anywhere else, often offers several types of loans, including fixed-rate mortgages, adjustable-rate mortgages, and FHA loans.
 Be sure to ask the bank representative about each option to determine which is best for you.

 What Down Payment Do You Expect?

 The down payment is the partial amount you pay upfront for the home.
 While 20% is the often-quoted amount, it’s not the only option.
 Depending on the type of loan you get and other factors such as your credit score, you may qualify for a low down payment option that could be a good choice for first-time homebuyers.
 Be sure to ask your bank about their options when it comes to the down payment on a home loan.